Azure/azqr/src/azqr/Resources/Report.md

 ## Services Review

-The following review shows the Azure services selected for the solution, with their SLA and associated risk score.
+The following review shows the Azure services selected for the solution, with their current configuration.

 {{results}}